haijunsu-osu/ik_puma560_notes/README.md

 - $\alpha$: link twist (in radians)
 - $a$: link length
 - $d$: link offset
-4. **Multiply Transformations**: The overall arm transformation is computed by multiplying the DH matrices for all joints:
+Step 4. **Multiply Transformations**: The overall arm transformation is computed by multiplying the DH matrices for all joints:

 	$$
 	T_{arm} = T_1 \times T_2 \times T_3 \times T_4 \times T_5 \times T_6
 	$$

 where $T_1, T_2, ..., T_6$ are the DH transformation matrices for each joint, constructed as described above.
-5. **Apply Base and Tool Transforms**: The final pose is obtained by applying the base and tool transforms to the arm transformation:
+Step 5. **Apply Base and Tool Transforms**: The final pose is obtained by applying the base and tool transforms to the arm transformation:

 	$$
 	T = G \times T_{arm} \times H